 Born in New York, Maas received her BFA in Photographic Studies from the School of Visual Arts.
 She later earned her MFA in Visual Arts at Lesley University College of Art and Design.

-Her series "Today I Got Up" was recently named a Top Ten Finalist in The Print Center's 95th Annual by David Campany and Larissa Goldston and is included in the exhibit “Fit To Print” at The Print Center curated by Ksenia Nouril and Lisa Blas.
+Her series "Today I Got Up" was recently named a Finalist in The Print Center's 95th Annual by David Campany and Larissa Goldston and is included in the exhibit “Fit to Print” at The Print Center curated by Dr. Ksenia Nouril and Lisa Blas.

 In 2019 her work was exhibited in a three-person exhibit "Imprints & Abstractions" at Filter Photo in Chicago IL, as well as in the annual FRESH exhibition at KlompChing Gallery in Brooklyn, NY.
-In 2017, she was awarded an Honorable Mention from the INFOCUS Sidney Zuber Photography Award and was named “One of the Ten Most Exciting Photographers I Learned about Last Year” by curator Rebecca Senf.
+In 2017, she was awarded an Honorable Mention from the INFOCUS Sidney Zuber Photography Award and was named “One of the Ten Most Exciting Photographers I Learned about Last Year” by curator Dr. Rebecca Senf.

 Her work is included in the collections of the Museum of Fine Arts, Houston, The Creative Center of Photography in Tucson AZ, The Griffin Museum of Photography in Winchester, MA and Archive 92.

 Maas currently lives and works in the Lower Hudson Valley, NY.